 Run an investigation from a filter

-After applying a filter in the Triage area, you can create an investigation based on a group of suspicious alerts by clicking the + icon that appears at the top right corner of each group.
+After applying a filter in the Triage area, you can create an investigation based on a group of suspicious alerts by clicking the Add to investigation button that appears at the top right corner of each group.
+All the alerts added to an investigation in this way will be stored in a bucket that you can access by clicking the paper clip icon at the top right of the application.

 Check the details of a group of alerts